Best Zepbound Providers That Accept Insurance in 2026

 Tier 1 — Dedicated insurance concierge

-A specialized team (not your prescriber) handles benefits verification, PA submission, appeal follow-through, and pharmacy coordination.
-They see thousands of denials and know how to write a letter of medical necessity that matches each insurer's template.
-Ro is the only pure consumer telehealth brand with this model.
+A specialized team handles benefits verification, PA submission, appeal follow-through, and pharmacy coordination.
+They see thousands of denials and know how to write a letter of medical necessity that matches each insurer template.
+Ro operates at this tier in consumer telehealth.

 Tier 2 — Experienced clinician plus care team

-Your prescriber or an assigned care team does the paperwork.
+Your prescriber or assigned care team does the paperwork.
 Form Health (obesity-medicine specialists), knownwell (authorization team built into care), and PlushCare (care team handles PA) all work this way.
-Real help — just less centralized.
+Real help — just less centralized than a dedicated concierge.

 Tier 3 — Provider will assist with paperwork

 The clinician can help if asked, without a dedicated workflow.
-That's how Sesame's Success by Sesame, Calibrate, and Noom describe their coverage support.
+Sesame Success by Sesame, Calibrate, and Noom Med describe coverage support this way.
 Fine when your plan is clean.
 Less reliable after a denial.

 Tier 4 — No PA help at all

-Walgreens Virtual Healthcare is upfront that it doesn't handle insurance or PA for GLP-1s.
-Sesame's general marketplace (outside the Success program) also can't complete PA paperwork per Sesame's own FAQ.
+Walgreens Virtual Healthcare is upfront that it does not handle insurance or PA for GLP-1s.
+Sesame general marketplace providers (booked outside the Success program) also cannot complete PA paperwork per Sesame own FAQ.
 These are cash-pay paths only.

 What PA support can and cannot do

-No concierge can force a plan to cover a drug that's off the formulary.
+No concierge can force a plan to cover a drug that is off the formulary.
 PA is a review of medical necessity.
-If your plan excludes weight-loss GLP-1s, the paperwork can't override that.
+If your plan excludes weight-loss GLP-1s entirely, the paperwork cannot override that.

 What a good PA workflow can do: